lkloh/lkloh.github.io/_posts/2017-07-01-selling-mode.markdown

 It's hard to remain in interview mode for long once you have a job, because the types of traditional algorithm challenges given out at large companies tend to be far removed from what a software engineer really does.
-Soon after accepting the offer from Mixpanel,
+Soon after accepting an offer,
 I scheduled another practice at interviewing.io just to see how I would do.
 The interviewer told me I "needed more practice".